 If you received grades of I (incomplete) for any courses from the fall semester, you are expected to make the work up as quickly as possible.
 The amount of time allowed by a professor for making up an incomplete should be consistent with the length of the your absence(s) in the fall semester.
-The latest deadline by which work must be completed and grades reported is Friday, March 29.
-Petitions for extensions may be considered by the Deans Committee in the Office of Undergraduate Studies only in cases where there are valid extenuating circumstances and a petition with appropriate supporting documentation (including a letter from the professor) has been submitted prior to March 30.
+The latest deadline by which work must be completed and grades reported is Friday, March 29. may be considered by the Deans Committee in the Office of Undergraduate Studies only in cases where there are valid extenuating circumstances and a petition with appropriate supporting documentation (including a letter from the professor) has been submitted prior to March 30.
 Incompletes not completed by the deadline and for which no extension has been approved, will be converted to F grades.

 If you have completed your first seminar and both of your university seminars, you should submit your writing portfolio by the end of January.
 Visit the SAGES portfolio web site for details on how and when you must submit your portfolio.

 ADDITIONAL OPPORTUNIES AND PROGRAMS

 How to Find Undergraduate Research Opportunities for the Semester and Summer: Thursday, January 24, 8:30am - Toepfer Room in Adlebert Hall 2nd Floor

 Q & A about Summer Research Program Applications Please come with your questions about any of our campus summer programs or other summer research programs!
 Monday, January 28, 3pm - Toepfer Room, Adlebert Hall 2nd Floor

 Check out the SOURCE website for the deadlines for funding opportunities for on-campus and Cleveland positions.